-In a caustic piece last month titled "A French Lesson for Tom Harkin," I noted that due to the hostility coming from the Muslim population of France, nearly half of the country's sizable Jewish population is considering emigration.
+In a caustic piece this month titled "A French Lesson for Tom Harkin," I noted that due to the hostility coming from the Muslim population of France, nearly half of the country's sizable Jewish population is considering emigration.
 In this space, I shall provide occasional updates, in reverse chronological order, on two topics: (1) why Jews of Europe, having survived the Holocaust, again worry about their future and (2) news on their leaving the old country for Israel, North America, and parts beyond.